ifmeorg/ifme/README.md

 The steps below should be straightforward for Linux and OSX users.
 Windows users please refer to this [guide](https://gist.github.com/KelseyDH/11198922) for tips on setup.

+### Running the App

-After cloning the app on your local machine, in your terminal run the following commands to get it up and running:
+After cloning the app on your local machine, in your terminal run the following commands in the `/ifme` directory

 ```
 bundle install
 ```

+### Possible Errors

-If "Ruby Bundle Symbol not found: _SSLv2_client_method (LoadError)" is encountered, try running:
+If `Ruby Bundle Symbol not found: _SSLv2_client_method (LoadError)` is encountered, try running the following commands.

 ```
 rvm get stable